art-in/microcosm/docs/gotchas/typescript.md

     _Workaround 2_: ignore css files for entire project (if no `.css.d.ts` exist).
     if combined with option #1 this helps to not prebuild typings for CI,
     but checking css in local env and ignore them in CI is even worse option
-    (ignore css globaly, otherwise - better prebuild before running tests or just do not .gitignore).
+    (ignore css globally, otherwise - better prebuild before running tests or just do not .gitignore).
     `declare module '*.css' {...}`
     https://stackoverflow.com/a/44228423/1064570